dpb85/RNAseq-Project/MasterNotes.md

 ### Differential Expression Analysis

-Differential gene expression was determined using DEseq2.
+Differential gene expression was determined using DEseq2 using [this](https://github.com/dpb85/RNAseq-Project/blob/main/calb_DESeq_script_FINAL.R) script.
+Results show that [ADD THIS PART]

 ### Gene Ontology Analysis

-Differental expression will be determined using DEseq2 in R.
+[ADD THIS PART]

 Albicans, few genes have introns, so can use contiguous alignment

 Questions: need the fastqc html?
 Or even link to it?